Title: Section 488.5 - Resident protections

 (3) The following rights and protections must be afforded by the operator to each resident.
 Each resident has the right:

-(i) to receive courteous, fair and respectful care and treatment, and not be physically, mentally or emotionally abused, or subject to any occurrence which would constitute a reportable incident;
+(d) not be physically, mentally or emotionally abused, or subject to any occurrence which would constitute a reportable incident;

 (ii) to exercise his/her civil rights and religious liberties, and to make personal decisions, including choice of physician, and to have the assistance and encouragement of the operator in exercising these rights and liberties;